Gigi Hadid Is Slaying the Sweatsuit Game

 Could Gigi Hadid be any cooler?
 The 21-year-old model was spotting leaving her N.Y.C. apartment yesterday wearing a sweatsuit, yet looking completely and utterly chic.

 Hadid was clad in head-to-toe pink as she stepped out in the Big Apple.
-Her comfy matching separates were a pale pink with vertical ridges.
+Her comfy matching NAKED Cashmere separates were a pale pink with vertical ridges.
 (Note: If Hadid and Beyoncé are any indication—and they are—pink is the new black.)
-The model tucked one side of her top into the waist of her pants, and completed the look with matching DKNY shoes.
+The model tucked one side of her top ($200; nakedcashmere.com) into the waist of her pants ($225; nakedcashmere.com), and completed the look with matching DKNY shoes.
 In keeping with the palette, Hadid slipped on a pair of rose-colored sunglasses and grabbed a pink circular bag as she headed out the door.
 If this is how you're supposed to do loungewear, we need to step up our game!

 VIDEO: Gigi Hadid and Zayn Malik's Cutest Couple Moments